nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * You are recommended to execute `list -p` after `find` command to restore the original list.
 </box>

-Valid Examples (Found 1 person):
+Valid Example (Found 1 person):
 * `find John` returns anyone with `John` as part of their name
 ![FindCommandExample1.png](images/FindCommandExample1.png)

-Valid Examples (Found multiple person):
+Valid Example (Found multiple person):
 * `find Alex David` returns anyone with `Alex` OR `David` as part of their name<br>
 ![FindCommandExample2.png](images/FindCommandExample2.png)

-Valid Examples (Found no person)
+Valid Example (Found no person)
 * `find Magnus`
 * Note: since there are no `Magnus` in the contact, 0 person is listed.
 ![FindCommandExample3.png](images/FindCommandExample3.png)